SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 ```

 ### Check the Status of an Import Job
-You can also check the status of the User Profile Service import jobs by using the new CSOM APIs.
-There are two new methods for this in the Tenant object.
+You can also check the status of the User Profile Service import jobs by using the CSOM APIs.
+There are two methods for this in the Tenant object.

 You can check status of an individual import job by using the [`GetImportProfilePropertyJob`](https://msdn.microsoft.com/en-us/library/office/microsoft.online.sharepoint.tenantmanagement.office365tenant.getimportprofilepropertyjob.aspx) method located in the [`Office365Tenant`](https://msdn.microsoft.com/en-us/library/office/microsoft.online.sharepoint.tenantmanagement.office365tenant.aspx) object.
 You will need to have the unique identifier of a specific import job provided as a parameter to this method.
 Here’s the full signature of the method: